zocheese/unicorn-experience/README.md

 # Unicorn-Experience

 ## Updates
-06/10/2020: Version 0.3.1.5 pushed: Decreased the font size and changed text colour from black to grey.
+07/10/2020: Version 0.3.3.0 pushed: Navbar bugfixes, quiz bugfixes and content implemented into quiz 06/10/2020: Version 0.3.2.3 pushed: Decreased the font size and changed text colour from black to grey.
 06/10/2020: Version 0.3.2.2 pushed: Refined content for Learning Outcomes page 06/10/2020: Version 0.3.2.1 pushed: Updated content for Learning Outcomes + fixed Reference code + Button colours 05/10/2020: Version 0.3.2.0 pushed: Updates to quiz UI, prepped quiz for content to be inserted